learn-co-curriculum/dsc-classification-with-word-embeddings-codealong/README.md

       warnings.warn("detected Windows; aliasing chunkize to chunkize_serial")

 Now, let's load our dataset.
-We'll be working with the same dataset we worked with in the previous lab for this section, which you'll find inside `News_Category_Dataset_v2.zip`.  **_Go into the repo and unzip this file before continuing._**
+You'll be working with the same dataset you worked with in the previous lab for this section, which you'll find inside `News_Category_Dataset_v2.zip`.  **_Go into the repo and unzip this file before continuing._**

 Once you've unzipped this dataset, go ahead and use pandas to read the data stored in `News_Category_Dataset_v2.json` in the cell below.
 Then, display the head of the DataFrame to ensure everything worked correctly.